 'Light Fun Mode': A big group of friends acting loud and rowdy at a club

 'Regular Logical Mode': Fairly quiet and controlled (e.g., living room, coffee shop, small restaurant), conducive to conversation

 'Light Fun Mode': Can be low key as well, but more likely to be loud, chaotic, stimulating, and full of distractions (e.g., blasting music, crowds, lights, noise, etc.), tends to hinder continuous conversation

-’Light Fun Mode': Friends who like going out together, friends who like joking around, acquaintances who have fun together, but may not know each other in a lot of depth, new people the group has met, friends of friends who have been invited along.
+'Light Fun Mode': Friends who like going out together, friends who like joking around, acquaintances who have fun together, but may not know each other in depth, new people the group has met, friends of friends who have been invited along.
 It's more about the event you're at so anyone can show up and potentially join the group and take part in the fun